-Players were subject to a €2,000 monthly cap, and a €1,000 weekly loss limit until 1 May, when a €500 monthly and weekly cap on maximum losses was introduced to protect players from gambling unsustainably during the novel coronavirus (Covid-19) crisis.
+Players were subject to a €2,000 monthly cap, and a €1,000 daily loss limit until 1 May, when a €500 monthly and daily cap on maximum losses was introduced to protect players from gambling unsustainably during the novel coronavirus (Covid-19) crisis.

 The higher limit was originally intended to be restored on 1 October.
 Instead, a new order that keeps the reduced loss limits in place until the end of 2020.

 “Maximum loss limits were lowered due to the pandemic,” the Ministry said.
 “The aim was to improve the prevention and reduction of gambling-related harm in a situation where time spent at home increased due to the restrictions and recommendations in force at the time, and the lack of physical slot machine and casino gaming opportunities could shift gaming to Veikkaus’ online gaming service.”

 The Ministry added that while land-based options are available again, it is still concerned about a potential rise in problem gambling as Finland deals with the pandemic.